Why are so many nurses dissatisfied on the job, and what can be done to improve things?

 Using advanced practice nurses, such as certified nurse practitioners or certified nurse midwives, can also give nurses more decision-making power.
-In some states these nurses function independently; in others, they work collaboratively with a physician or patient care team.
+In some states these nurses function independently.
+And in others they work collaboratively with a physician or patient care team.
 Many institutions have tried this approach to improve nurse satisfaction and patient outcomes in light of a shortage of doctors.

-The American Association of Nurse Practitioners reports that 19 states and the District of Colombia allow nurse practitioners to diagnose and treat patients without involving a doctor—something known as full practice.
+The American Association of Nurse Practitioners (AANP) reports that 19 states and Washington allow nurse practitioners to diagnose and treat patients without involving a doctor — something known as full practice.
 Other states allow reduced or restricted practice.

 McHugh added that unions can be beneficial for nurses, but automatically being part of one hasn’t remedied all the issues nurses face at work.

-With unions comes the issue of dues—many nurses pay them yet conditions do not improve.
+With unions come the issue of dues — many nurses pay them yet conditions do not improve.
 Recently, the Supreme Court ruled that home healthcare workers are not eligible to be public employees, so they don’t have to contribute money to fund an employee union.

 Harris wasn’t a member of a union-represented unit, but she sued on behalf of those who have to pay “fair share” contributions to help fund employee unions.
 Anti-union organizations who supported the suit said that fair share fees given to a public sector union are political payments because the union can negotiate with the government as an employer.

 If unions are not a cure-all, what is?
 According to the Vickie Milazzo Institute survey, hospitals can do several things to help nurses.
 Hospitals must set realistic work hours, give nurses the authority to take charge in an emergency, give veteran nurses a voice at management meetings, offer healthy meals and snacks, and cultivate a culture of trust and respect.